writethedocs/www/docs/conf/eu/2016/news/code-of-conduct-report.md

 to report anything that might occur to us, whether it is via Slack, email, phone, or in person.

+## Incidents

-Following the conference, here is an anonemysed list of CoC-related incidents that occured during the conference:
+Following the conference, here is an anonymized list of CoC-related incidents that occurred during the conference:

 * During the Writing Day pitch round, an attendee used a generalization term when